neuralmagic/deepsparse/docs/guides/debugging-optimizing/diagnostics-debugging.md

 ## Parsing an Example Log

-If you want to see an example log with `NM_LOGGING_LEVEL=diagnose`, a [truncated sample output](#example-log-verbose-level-=-diagnose) is provided at the end of this section.
+If you want to see an example log with `NM_LOGGING_LEVEL=diagnose`, a [truncated sample output](example-log.md) is provided at the end of this guide.
 It will show a super_resolution network, where Neural Magic only supports running 70% of it.

 _Different portions of the log are explained below._